Gera1313/4-Code-Quiz/README.md

 ![The question and option cards'](./Assets/Images/Card.png)

+## Notes

 Unfortunately there are some errors I could not figure out in time and it is missing some features that I could not add in time.
 Will work on this in the future when I have free time.

+11/25/23 UPDATE: Working on refactoring and fixing this web application now.

 URL to the deployed site:
 [Quiz Game URL](https://gera1313.github.io/4-Code-Quiz/)